-- 16. Time toward each new sabbatical begins immediately after return to full-time service regardless of the semester of return. - 17.
-Sabbatical leave is counted toward retirement.
-While a person is on sabbatical leave, the University will continue to pay its share toward retirement, group insurance, and Social Security benefits. - 18.
-Upon returning to the University, every faculty member granted a sabbatical leave shall submit promptly to the Deputy Provost, with copies to department chairperson and dean, a full report of the research, creative work, publications, or other results of the period of leave.
-The report submitted to the Deputy Provost shall be deposited in the faculty member's personnel file.
+- 7.1.
+If, for whatever reason, it is necessary for a faculty member to defer a sabbatical or defer applying for a sabbatical, the duration required for eligibility for a subsequent sabbatical will be reduced by the length of the deferral.
+These deferral decisions will be documented in writing and recorded in departmental files and the faculty member's personnel file. - 7.2.
+Sabbatical leave is counted toward retirement as specified in the applicable retirement plan.
+While a faculty member is on sabbatical leave, UNM will continue to pay its share toward retirement, group insurance, and social security benefits. - 7.3.
+Upon returning to UNM, every faculty member granted a sabbatical leave shall submit a full report of the research, creative work, publications, or other results of the period of leave to the Provost or the EVPHS within the timeline determined by departmental policy, with copies to the department chair and dean.
+The report submitted shall be placed in the faculty member's personnel file.